Piangil railway line

 The Piangil railway line is a gauge railway line in north-western Victoria, Australia.
-It branches off the Deniliquin line just north of Bendigo, and runs in a north-westerly direction through Pyramid Hill and Kerang to the border town of Swan Hill, then roughly parallels the New South Wales border to Piangil and Yungera.
-The line is now open only as far as Piangil, and passenger services only operate to Swan Hill.
+It branches off the Deniliquin line just north of Bendigo, and runs in a north-westerly direction through Pyramid Hill and Kerang to the border town of Swan Hill.
+It then parallels the New South Wales border to Piangil.
+The line formerly ran to a terminus at Yungera, but is now open only as far as Piangil.
+Passenger services only operate to Swan Hill.

 History

 The line was opened from its junction with the Deniliquin line, just north of Bendigo, to Raywood in 1882.
 It was progressively extended to Mitiamo in 1883, Pyramid and Kerang in 1884, and Swan Hill in 1890.
 The line from Swan Hill was extended to Piangil in 1915, Kooloonong in 1920, and Yungera in 1926.
 The section from Kooloonong to Yungera was closed in 1957, and from Piangil to Kooloonong in 1981.
 Parts of the former route beyond Piangil, including all of it beyond Kooloonong, are preserved as the Piangil Yungera Railway Bushland Reserve.